goschtl/zope/bluebream/website/docs/v1.0/faq.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 It's similar to other component architectures in that it lets you fit
 small pieces of functionality together.
-While Zope 2 has many parts
-welded together with inheritance, BlueBream will let you take things
-apart and put them together like LEGO bricks(TM).

 Where can I find pointers to resources ?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~